clydebarrow/device-configs/README.md

 ## Deployment

 The site is deployed to Cloudflare Pages on push or merge to the `main` branch.
 Preview builds are triggered on pull requests.
+A link to the preview will be added as a comment in the PR.